 Ian Grieve, who plays Brown, is a dynamic and vigorous performer.
 He bursts onto the stage with an energy that lasts the entire show, grabbing the audience from his very first breath.
 This engagement is constant and direct – he never lets them look away.

 Grieve walks, talks and looks like a true politician in this performance.
 Every gesture, every word, is flawlessly crafted and controlled.
 However, his control as an actor does not mean that he fails to show us Brown’s vulnerabilities.
 On the contrary, when he lets the mask slip and reveals the real Gordon Brown – the man and not the politician – this is when his skill as an actor is at its finest.

 Grieve brings to life a character who is both hilarious and pitiful.
 He walks the line between ridiculous caricature and serious drama perfectly.
 There is a strong amount of pathos within the comedy, whether you like Gordon Brown or not.

 This play is perfect for anyone who loves politics and drama, hilarious comedy, and exceptional acting.
 In short, it has something for everyone.

-The Confessions of Gordon Brown is on at Trafalgar Studios until 28th September 2013, for further information or to book visit here.
+The Confessions of Gordon Brown is at Trafalgar Studios until 28th September 2013.
+For further information or to book visit the show’s website here.

 Watch a trailer for The Confessions of Gordon Brown here: